 All staff will receive basic training as part of their induction; this will be delivered by the DSL.
-New staff will be provided with the safeguarding suite of documents, including the Safeguarding Policy as part of their induction and will be expected to read at least Part 1 of 'Keeping Children Safe in Education (2016).
+New staff will be provided with the safeguarding suite of documents, including the Safeguarding Policy as part of their induction and will be expected to read 'Keeping Children Safe in Education (2023).
 All staff should ensure that they are familiar with the procedures written within this Policy.
 All staff can gain advice and support from the DSL who is the lead member of staff for safeguarding.